avadesh02/Sanskrit-letter-dataset/README.md

 This dataset has been created for the research and development of a Sanskrit OCR.
 The dataset contains 7702 images of sanskrit(Devanagari) letters belonging to 602 classes.

-This is a publicly available dataset can be used for further research.
+This is a publicly available dataset and can be used for further research.

 The dataset is structured in the following manner:
 	The data is in the form of a 2D array.